sourcegraph/handbook/content/departments/technical-success/support/process/removing-repositores-from-cloud.md

 # Removing repositores from cloud

 This document is a guide on how to completely remove repositories from Sourcegraph Cloud.
-(Requests for repo deletion should be routed to #repo-management).
+(Requests for repo deletion should be routed to #ask-source).

 ## Prerequisites